binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * `/usr/share/doc/stealth/examples/localhost.pol.gz`
 * `/usr/share/doc/stealth/examples/simple.pol.gz`

-As mentioned above, providing you have a working MTA, then Stealth will just do its thing when you run it.
+As mentioned above, providing you have a working MTA, Stealth will just do its thing when you run it.
 The next step is to schedule its runs.
-This can be also (as mentioned above) with a pseudo random interval.
+This can be conducted, as mentioned above, with a pseudo-random interval.

 ### Docker {#vps-countermeasures-docker}

-It is my intention to provide a high level over view of the concepts you will need to know in order to establish a somewhat secure environment around the core Docker components and your containers.
+It is my intent to provide a high level over view of the concepts you will need to know in order to create a secure environment for the core Docker components, and your containers.
 There are many resources available, and the Docker security team is hard at work constantly trying to make the task of improving security around Docker easier.

-Do not forget to check the [Additional Resources](#additional-resources-vps-countermeasures-docker) section for material to be consumed in parallel with the Docker Countermeasures, such as the excellent CIS Docker Benchmark and an [interview](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) of the Docker Security Team Lead I carried out with Diogo Mónica.
+Do not forget to check the [Additional Resources](#additional-resources-vps-countermeasures-docker) section for material to be consumed in parallel with the Docker Countermeasures, such as the excellent CIS Docker Benchmark, and an [interview](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) I conducted with the Docker Security Team Lead Diogo Mónica.

-Cisecurity has an [excellent resource](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf) for hardening docker images which the Docker Security team helped with.
+CISecurity has an [excellent resource](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf) for hardening docker images, which the Docker Security team helped with.

 #### Consumption from Registries {#vps-countermeasures-docker-consumption-from-registries}
 ![](images/ThreatTags/PreventionAVERAGE.png)

-"_Docker Security Scanning is available as an add-on to Docker hosted private repositories on both Docker Cloud and Docker Hub._", you also have to [opt in](https://docs.docker.com/docker-cloud/builds/image-scan/#/opt-in-to-docker-security-scanning) and pay for it.
+"_Docker Security Scanning is available as an add-on to Docker hosted private repositories on both Docker Cloud and Docker Hub._".
+You also have to [opt in](https://docs.docker.com/docker-cloud/builds/image-scan/#/opt-in-to-docker-security-scanning) and pay for it.
 Docker Security Scanning is also now available on the new [Enterprise Edition](https://blog.docker.com/2017/03/docker-enterprise-edition/).
 The scan compares the SHA of each component in the image with those in an up to date CVE database for known vulnerabilities.
 This is a good start, but not free and does not do enough.
 Images are scanned on push and the results indexed so that when new CVE databases are available, comparisons can continue to be made.

-It’s up to the person consuming images from docker hub to assess whether or not they have vulnerabilities in them.
-Whether un-official or [official](https://github.com/docker-library/official-images), it is your responsibility.
+It's up to the person consuming images from docker hub to assess whether or not they have vulnerabilities.
+Whether unofficial or [official](https://github.com/docker-library/official-images), it is your responsibility.
 Check the [Hardening Docker Host, Engine and Containers](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers) section for tooling to assist with finding vulnerabilities in your Docker hosts and images.

 Your priority before you start testing images for vulnerable contents, is to understand the following: